SpeculativeScience/SpeculativeScience.github.io/en/pages/quality.md

 ```
 Being-for-Itself ( Being-for-One )
 One ( Many )
-[ One → Many ] ⟹ Repulsion
+[ One → ( Many ) ] ⟹ Repulsion
-[ One ← Many ] ⟹ Attraction
+[ One ← ( Many ) ] ⟹ Attraction
-[ One ⇄ Many ] ⟹ Quantity
+[ One ⇄ ( Many ) ] ⟹ Quantity
-One ⟹ Discrete
-Many ⟹ Continuous
 ```

 Since Being-for-Itself has nothing other to it, it is One.

 The One gets its determinacy, or shown to be a finite determination of thought, through its repulsion of the Many.
 When the One distinguishes itself from the Many, it also repulses itself from itself.
 The Many comprises the One, so when the One repulses the Many it repulses itself as the Many.
 If hen you tried to have a One by as an independent entity that transcends its parts or something-others, what you get is atomism as a logical conclusion, in which what you thought was an all-inclusive One is actually a bunch of Ones (which aren't One, they're Many).

 Quantity is immanently derived once the problem of Being-for-Itself has been exposed.
 That is, for a quality to be "for itself" implies the exclusion of otherness so that it can be itself.
 This excluded otherness is pure quantity, yet this pure quantity is indeterminate because it is not for itself.
-So the only way to make quantity determinate is to assign content to it from the outside, which is determined by a mathematician.